tmnestor/embedding_classifier_tuner/README.md

-# BERT Embedding Classifier Tuner
+# Free Text Categoriser

 ## Purpose

-This project provides a streamlined framework for training and fine-tuning a BERT-based text classifier, combining embedding learning with optimized classification.
+This project provides an extensible and reusable framework for training and fine-tuning a BERT-based text classifier, combining embedding learning with optimized classification.
 It's designed to be modular and easy to use, following a pipeline approach:

 1. Train BERT embeddings using triplet loss for better text representation
 2. Generate text embeddings on-the-fly to prevent data leakage